 Selecting the right agent can significantly influence your homeselling experience.
 Partnering with a DEI Realty agent provides you with access to current market information, advanced tools, and an extensive network to effectively price, promote, and sell your home.

-FSBO home sold for \$380,000. whereas agent-assisted home sales had a median price of \$435,000.
+For instance, in 2024, the typical FSBO home sold for \$380,000, whereas agent-assisted home sales had a median price of \$435,000.

 Source: National Association of REALTORS®